top of page

 Trademark Objection Reply

-A trademark objection is a formal examination to the registration of a trademark.
-It is raised by the examination officer from the Trademark department who examines the trademark and check if proposed trademark is similar or identical to an existing trademark and that its registration would cause confusion among consumers or damage the registered trademarks.
+A trademark objection is a formal examination of the registration of a trademark.
+It is raised by the examination officer from the Trademark department who examines the trademark and checks if the proposed trademark is similar or identical to an existing trademark and that its registration would cause confusion among consumers or damage the registered trademarks.
 The trademark objection can be raised during the examination process or after the mark is published in the Trademark Journal.

 When an objection is raised, the trademark department will notify the applicant and give them an opportunity to respond.
 The applicant can either abandon the application or submit a reply along with the evidence to support their case.
 The Trademark department will then review the evidence and make a decision on whether to allow the registration of the trademark or to refuse it.